UnknownAnomaly/geyser_resource_pack_template/README.md

 2. Update manifest with 2 new generated UUID's from https://www.uuidgenerator.net/version4

-Everything in manifest can be changed, nothing is improtant
+Description and Name in manifest can also be changed

 Things to be added